hstatsep/ide50/README.md

 # ide50

+## FOR EACH SECTION, READ EVERYTHING BEFORE YOU DO ANYTHING

 Leave this window on the left half of your screen so that you can READ the directions.

 Open a new window on the right half of your screen so that you can FOLLOW the directions.